ReinssDev/ReinssOath/README.md

-- 👋 Hi, I’m @ReinssOath
+- 👋 Hi, I’m @ReinssDev
 - 👀 I’m interested and Start Learning 2025 in ...Full-Stack Web Development
 - 🌱 I’m currently learning ...
-TailwindCSS and JavaScript
+ReactJS, NodeJs, TailwindCSS, PostgreSQL/MySQL and JavaScript Native
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...